 If you don’t appoint an attorney to handle your affairs should you lose capacity to make decisions on your behalf it can create extra administrative complications for your loved ones.
 An application may need to be made to the Court of Protection to appoint a deputy on your behalf to make decisions for you.
 This can be a lengthy and complicated process, lasting over six months.
 In the meantime, there can be gridlock where important decisions that need to be made cannot be made.

 If you’re considering the pros and cons of granting Lasting Power of Attorney to a family member or trusted friend then it’s sensible to receive impartial legal advice.
-The experienced team at Mark Reynolds Solicitors can offer discreet and professional advice to help you make the best decision.
+The experienced Wills and Probate team at Mark Reynolds Solicitors can offer discreet and professional advice to help you make the best decision.